hankchanocd/npmlist/API.md

 # API

-`npl`'s API is made available in Promise, which is also accessible via async/await.
+`npmlist`'s API is made available in Promise, which is also accessible via async/await.

 ## Install